Hero Background

 2

-Preneed funeral insurance, or a prepaid funeral plan, is the only final expense option that Great Western Insurance Company continues to offer.
-Great Western Funeral Insurance is a funeral service agreement between you and a funeral home of your choice (as long as they work with Great Western).
+Their only remaining option even close to life insurance, Great Western Funeral Insurance is a pre-need funeral plan.
+This plan is a funeral service agreement between you and a funeral home of your choice (as long as they work with Great Western).

-Usually, this cost ranges from $10,000 to $25,000.
-And unlike final expense insurance, which we recommend mainly because of the reliable, locked-in low monthly rate, you must pay most (or all) of that cost up-front.
+These plans come at a high cost, around $10,000 to $25,000.
+Unlike burial insurance, which offers reliable, locked-in low monthly rates, you must pay most (or all) of that cost up-front

-Because of the large up-front cost, costs for a preneed agreement don’t differ too much from just paying for a funeral out-of-pocket, unlike the low monthly rates burial insurance offers.
-While Great Western Funeral Insurance may be a quality plan for preneed funeral insurance, these policies often can’t match the flexibility and low cost of a quality final expense insurance policy.
+Pre-need funeral agreements don’t offer any real savings.
+Costs for these agreements don’t differ too much from paying for the funeral up-front, unlike the low monthly rates burial insurance offers.
+Though Great Western Funeral Insurance may be a quality pre-need funeral plan, these policies don’t match the flexibility and low cost of burial insurance.

 3